 (7) A licensee in respect of the use of radioactive substances not enclosed in sealed containers shall post in a prominent place in the vicinity of those radioactive substances a list of approved instructions to be followed in the event of accidental contamination of a person or object.

-[Regulation 33 amended in Gazette 22 Jul 1997 p.
+[Regulation 33 amended: Gazette 22 Jul 1997 p.
 3823.]

 Part IV — Irradiating apparatus